User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Kenya (online or onsite) is designed for system administrators who wish to utilize Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Kenya, delivered online or on-site, caters to system administrators intending to utilize Microsoft Active Directory for managing and securing data access.

 By the conclusion of this training, participants will be able to: